RoySadaka/lpd/README.md

 * Add support for multiple schedulers
 * Add support for multiple losses
 * EpochEndStats - save and print best accuracies
+* Save trainer in checkpoint to enable loading a model and continue training from last checkpoint
+* Add more examples of usage

 ## Something is missing?! please share with us
 You can open an issue, but also feel free to email us at torch.lpd@gmail.com